- Determine which type of graduate program best fits your career goals

 Although certain majors can help you get a job in certain professions, choosing a major that does not interest you is not a good approach.
 You can always choose a major you enjoy the most and minor in a different area that will provide you with the skills and knowledge necessary to succeed in business.

 Are there Any Courses that I Should Take Before I Apply?

 Basic courses in calculus, statistics, economics, accounting, computer science, and management can help, and are sometimes required.
-Other courses in communication, public speaking, logic, composition, and foreign language are also beneficial.
+Other courses in communication, public speaking, logic, composition, and world languages are also beneficial.

 What Can I Do As An Undergraduate To Better Prepare Myself For The Business World?

 - Stay up to date with the latest business-related news like Puget Sound Business Journal, The Economist, FastCompany